 If you are interested in learning more about the study and what your participation would involve, please read the Racialized Immigrant Women National Survey Information Letter .

-If you are eligible for the survey and are interested in participating, please sign up for a time to complete a quick video call in which you will complete the screening questions, will provide your verbal consent to participate, and will be provided with your link to the survey as well as information as to when and how you will receive your $50 Walmart Gift Card.
-Here is the link to the Google Form to book a time slot, or if you prefer you may send us an email at email@example.com to coordinate a time that works for you.
+If you are eligible for the survey and are interested in participating, please sign up for a time to complete a quick video call in which you will complete the screening questions, will provide your verbal consent to participate, and will be provided with your link to the survey.
+Book a time slot using this Google Form, or if you prefer you may send us an email at firstname.lastname@example.org to coordinate a time that works for you.

 Frequently Asked Questions